There is a lot to be said for the simple pleasure of a picnic. But it is the simplicity of the picnic where so many get it wrong.

 You Might Also Like: If you want a picnic basket that is both beautiful and practical, we’ve rounded up 6 classic wicker picnic baskets that are classic in style but also practical in design.

-If you don’t have a complete picnic set with melamine plates etc, pack your bag of choice with lightweight eco-friendly picnic ware such as biodegradable or bamboo disposable plates & cutlery.
+If you don’t have a complete picnic set with melamine plates, etc, pack your bag of choice with lightweight, eco-friendly picnic ware such as biodegradable or bamboo disposable plates & cutlery.

 A decent picnic blanket with waterproof backing is always a worthwhile investment.
-We’ve reviewed the best waterproof picnic blankets here to help you choose the right blanket for your purpose.
+I’ve reviewed the best waterproof picnic blankets here to help you choose the right blanket for your purpose.
 If you don’t have a sturdy blanket, a flat cushion inside a water-resistant tote makes a comfy and dry seating option.

 Essential Picnic Gear

-- Picnic hamper, backpack or cool bag
+- Picnic hamper, backpack, or cool bag

 - Picnic blanket

-- Ice packs – Opt for soft flexible ice packs which are lighter and more adaptable to different bags.
+- Ice packs – Opt for soft, flexible ice packs, which are lighter and more adaptable to different bags.

 - Plates & cups – Reusable melamine or eco-friendly disposable.